- cOS Core version 12.xx and 13.xx (although most can be applied to older versions as well)

 - Using InControl Log Analyzer for bandwidth usage queries

 - Using packet capture for statistical purposes in Wireshark

 - General Q & A

 If we look at the two most common reasons for high CPU load they are in the area of:

 A high CPU load caused by network traffic pattern we mean that the system is processing packets in a pattern that is either expected due to increased traffic load or that something unusual is happening in the network.

 An expected increase could simply be that more clients, servers, access points etc. are connected to the Firewall and is processing a much higher traffic load than what it was designed for or that additional functions and features was activated in the Firewall causing the CPU load to increase or spike due to that.

 An unexpected increase would be if the normal CPU load went from e.g. 10-20% during peak hours up to 60-100% without any changes in the environment.
 The most common source of such an increase is a high PPS (packets-per-second) of small sized packets (below 512 bytes).
+This means that the Firewall could have low throughput (below 100 Mbit) but still running at high CPU because there is a lot of small packets that has to be processed.
 The trick would then be to try locate where these packets originate when it comes to source interface and also IP address(es).
 We will go into more detail about how to do that using InControl and PCAP’s further down.